MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 The *Post Build Cleanup* task (in task category *Utility*) must always be the last (enabled) task in your build definition!

 ![Task Placement](../assets/AddTask.png "Proper placement of the Post Build Cleanup task")

+### Task Parameters

+#### Advanced
+- <a name="noCertCheck">**Disable NodeJS certificate check:**</a> Check this option if your Team Foundation Server is using a self-signed or corporate SSL certificate and your build agent version is lower than 2.117.0.
+The option disables the certificate chain validation of NodeJS.
+Please read [here](https://github.com/almtcger/VstsExtensions/blob/master/PostBuildCleanup/en-US/NodeJSAndCertificates.md) for details.

 ### Behavior of the Task
 The task behavior is directly linked to the clean options you select in your build definition's **Repository** settings.
 In the new build UI